vazome/vazome.tech/content/Data Engineering/Data Warehousing/Apache Spark.md

 val z = x.repartition(2)
 // [1, 2, 4, 5], [3, 6]
 ```
-> Thus, what’s the difference between a coalesce and repartition?
+> Thus, what's the difference between a coalesce and repartition?
 The only thing coalesce can do is to decrease the number of partitions, while repartition can increase them.
 > If you are not sure how many partitions you have and do not want to increase them but possibly decrease, then coalesce is your choice.
 Otherwise, if there is no need to change the number of partitions, whether increasing or decreasing, then select repartition
 #### Actions
 Provide non RDD DATA